|

 Blood Pressure - WebMD, 2/27/06 -

-blood pressure and reduced death risk, the study shows.
-Natural compounds in
+reduced death risk, the study shows.
+Natural compounds in cocoa called

 -